 - GACDeployment is the parameter that enables SharePoint 2010 to deploy the assemblies in the global assembly cache.

-- CASPolicies enables the creation of a custom code access security (CAS) policy file and the activation of it in the Web.config file of the targeted site collection.
+- CASPolicies enables the creation of a custom code access security (CAS) policy file and activating it in the Web.config file of the targeted site collection.

-These two parameters are required in order to deploy this specific solution.
+These two parameters are required to deploy this specific solution.

-Step 4: You can check whether your solution has installed successfully using the following command.
+Step 4: You can check whether your solution has been installed successfully using the following command.

 Remove a solution

 Step 2: Remove the solution from the farm.